turingschool/career-development-curriculum/module_one/feedback_i.md

 * Ask for the type of feedback you want
 * At Turing, you should give and receive appreciation and coaching

-#### Turn & Talk
-* Which type(s) of feedback will be more difficult for you to give?
-* Which type(s) of feedback will be more difficult for you to hear?
-Are there any triggers that come up?

 Here's more on why feedback can create triggers...